Farm and Industry Short Course / FISC

 Madison, WI 53706

 The UW-Madison College of Agricultural and Life Sciences offers Farm and Industry Short Course, the one- or two-year short course program to high school graduates interested in farming or one of Wisconsin’s many other agricultural industries.
-The program runs from November through March and has an average enrollment of 135 students.
+The program is available in the Fall (Nov.-Dec.), Winter (early Jan.-late Jan), and Spring.

 Whether you are interested in operating your own farm, running an agricultural business, or gaining employment in the agribusiness sector, the Farm and Industry Short Course program might be a wise alternative to a four-year college degree program.